International Student Guide to Studying Chemistry in the US

 - Sometimes called crime laboratory analysts, these scientists provide scientific information and expert opinions for judges, juries, and lawyers.

 - Materials Engineer

-- These engineers find ways to use and improve existing materials and come up with new ones.
+- These engineers find ways to use and improve existing materials and create new materials.

 - Occupational Health and

 - These professionals promote better health and safety in work environments in order to keep workers and the general public safe.
 They also enforce air quality and environmental regulations.

 Chemistry prepares students for any number of interesting and rewarding careers.
 It is not for everyone, but students who study chemistry can take great pride in the degree they earn as undergraduates.